nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/plink_install.md

 Install PLINK
 ===============

-## What is PLINK?
 [PLINK](http://zzz.bwh.harvard.edu/plink/index.shtml) is a free, open-source whole-genome association analysis toolset.
 The software is designed flexibly to perform a wide range of basic, large-scale genetic analyses including GWAS.

-## Installation
+## Step 1: Download PLINK with wget

-To install PLINK, type these commands into your [Ubuntu AWS terminal](./download_accessAWS.md):
+Type these commands into your [Ubuntu AWS terminal](./download_accessAWS.md):

 === "Code"
     ```
     cd /usr/local/bin/
     sudo wget https://zzz.bwh.harvard.edu/plink/dist/plink-1.07-x86_64.zip
     ```

-Next, unzip and cd into the folder:
+The first line changes your directory to the "bin".
+The second line of code downloads the software in the "bin" directory.

+## Step 2: Unzip

+Now, uncompress the newly downloaded file:

 === "Code"
     ```